-Dylan Coburn Gray is a writer based in Dublin.
-His work has won praise for its innovative use of language and playful approach to form, blurring the line between poetry and drama.
+Carys D. Coburn is a writer based in Dublin.
+Their work has won praise for its innovative use of language and playful approach to form, blurring the line between poetry and drama.
 Plays include Boys and Girls (Dublin Fringe 2013, winner of the Fishamble Best New Writing Award, nominated for the Stewart Parker Trust Award); Blackcatfishmusketeer (Dublin Fringe 2016, Edinburgh Fringe 2017); this is a room… (Dublin Theatre Festival 2017).
-He is a collaborating writer with Malaprop Theatre, winners of the 2015 Spirit of Fringe Award for Love+.
-With them he has co-written Jericho (Bewleys Cafe Theatre) and Everything Not Saved (Dublin Fringe 2017).
-He was awarded the 2017 Verity Bargate Award for his play Citysong.
+They are a collaborating writer with Malaprop Theatre, winners of the 2015 Spirit of Fringe Award for Love+.
+With them they have co-written Jericho (Bewleys Cafe Theatre) and Everything Not Saved (Dublin Fringe 2017).
+They were awarded the 2017 Verity Bargate Award for their play Citysong.

 Karen Cogan’s first play The Half Of It won the Stewart Parker Award 2017 and the First Fortnight Award 2017.
 The Half Of It was nominated for five Fringe Awards.
 Drip Feed was shortlisted for the Verity Bargate Award and nominated for an Offie award for Best Performance Piece.
 Drip Feed played Edinburgh, Project Arts Centre and Soho Theatre and was produced by Soho Theatre and Fishamble: The New Play Company.
 Drip Feed has been commissioned for television by Witchery.
 Karen was chosen out of 3000 writers to be on Channel 4’s 4Screenwriting programme 2019.
 Karen’s work has been shortlisted for The Red Planet Prize, the BBC Writers Room, The Adopt-A-Playwright Award, Fishamble’s A Play For Ireland and BBC NI The Break series.
 Karen is The Hospital Club’s Theatre Emerging Creative for 2018.
 She has spoken on panels at the Traverse Theatre, Edinburgh Festival and The Guilty Feminist.
 Karen trained as an actor at RADA.